atimpone/aws-foundation-journey/README.md

 ### Establish Fast Follow-On Capabilities

 Depending on your organizations needs, some additional capabilities may be required either as part of your initial build out of development environments or shortly thereafter.
-The following guides highlight the most common "fast follow-on" capabilities and provide references to current best practices to establish these capabilities.
+The following guides address most common "fast follow-on" capabilities and provide references to current best practices to establish these capabilities.

 ---
 > ***The following guides have not yet been drafted.
 Initially, they will hold a series of notes and links to existing best practices and resources.***